jncraton/software-engineering-cpsc4430/lectures/course-search-feedback.md

 -----

-- Unlabeled data should not appear and disappear
 - [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) - "If a necessary feature has a high astonishment factor, it may be necessary to redesign the feature."
+- If we are sorting by something, it should be visible

 New Issues
 ----------

 - Table should use labeled headings and columns for various fields
-- Search as you type, remove search button
-- HTML has a built-in toggle (checkbox) and it should be used in place of the "Filter by course mode" button
+- Instruction type filter must be accessible (should like be a `select`)

 New Issues
 ----------

-- Column headings for class number and size should sort the table rather than using separate buttons
+- Column headings should be used for sorting where appropriate
-- Search should not override other filters (filters, sort, and search should all work correctly together)
+- Filters, sort, and search should all work correctly together

 New Issues
 ----------